rxavier/spanish-twitter-sentiment/README.md

     tweet ID in the data
-    * `build`: if set to `True` will output a dictionary with a key for each user containing a list of every tweet and the associated data, and a Pandas dataframe.
+    * `build`: if set to `True` will output a dictionary with a key for each user containing a list of every tweet and the associated data, and a Pandas dataframe

 * `tweets_or_replies_users(user_list, number_elements=100, mean_obs=100, trim=0,
                             type_data="tweets", previous=False, build=True)`:
    loads data if available and retrieves tweets or replies for a list of users.
    Evaluates sentiment for each element.
 Saves a JSON file for each user.
     * `user_list`: list of Twitter user handles
-    * `number_elements`: number of tweets to retrieve
+    * `number_elements`: number of elements to retrieve
     * `mean_obs`: determines how many observations to use for calculating mean sentiment
     * `trim`: number of elements to remove from previously loaded data (useful